jgmalcolm/jgmalcolm.github.io/_posts/2015-05-27-co-founders.md

 **What happens when we don't agree?** Do you have a respected mentor or arbiter?
 [Disagreements and fights are inevitable][aaronkharris], so start a conversation early about how you'd like to handle when the inevitable happens.
-A few gentle, proactive discussions can keep you from the painful process of going off the rails.
+A few gentle, proactive discussions can significantly reduce the pain if things go off the rails.

 > John Melonakos, my co-founder at ArrayFire/AccelerEyes writes about our some
 > of early experiences in ["Respecting our student commitments"][students],